In Exercises 9–12, assume that 100 births are randomly selected. ... | Channels for Pearson+

 1

-Step 1: Identify the problem type.
-This is a problem involving the binomial distribution, where we are determining whether the observed number of girls (75 out of 100 births) is significantly low, significantly high, or neither.
+Step 1: Define the problem context.
+We are tasked with determining whether the observed number of 53 girls out of 100 births is significantly low, significantly high, or neither.
+This involves comparing the observed value to the expected distribution under the assumption of a fair 50/50 chance of having a girl or boy at each birth.

-Step 2: Define the parameters of the binomial distribution.
-The number of trials (n) is 100, and the probability of success (p) for a girl being born is typically assumed to be 0.5 (assuming equal likelihood of boys and girls).
+Step 2: Identify the statistical distribution.
+Since the births are independent and there are two possible outcomes (girl or boy), the number of girls in 100 births follows a binomial distribution with parameters n = 100 (number of trials) and p = 0.5 (probability of a girl).

-Step 3: Calculate the mean (μ) and standard deviation (σ) of the binomial distribution using the formulas: μ = n × p and σ = √(n × p × (1 - p)).
+Step 3: Calculate the mean (μ) and standard deviation (σ) of the binomial distribution.
+The mean is given by μ = n × p, and the standard deviation is given by σ = √(n × p × (1 - p)).
+Substitute n = 100 and p = 0.5 into these formulas.

 Step 4: Determine the range for significantly low and significantly high values.
-A common rule is that values more than 2 standard deviations below the mean (μ - 2σ) are significantly low, and values more than 2 standard deviations above the mean (μ + 2σ) are significantly high.
+A common rule is to consider values more than 2 standard deviations away from the mean as significant.
+Calculate the lower threshold as μ - 2σ and the upper threshold as μ + 2σ.

-Step 5: Compare the observed value (75 girls) to the calculated thresholds for significantly low and significantly high values.
-Based on this comparison, classify the result as (a) significantly low, (b) significantly high, or (c) neither significantly low nor significantly high.
+Step 5: Compare the observed value (53 girls) to the thresholds.
+If the value is below the lower threshold, it is significantly low.
+If it is above the upper threshold, it is significantly high.
+If it falls within the range, it is neither significantly low nor significantly high.

 Verified video answer for a similar problem: